-Children must be 5 years old by Sept.
-1 to start kindergarten in Georgia.
-They must be 6 years old by Sept.
+As of April 2018, children must be 5 years old by Sept.
+1 to start kindergarten in Georgia, and likewise, they must be 6 years old by Sept.
 1 to start first grade in Georgia.

-Can You Enroll in Kindergarten at Age 4?
-Some states have later cut-off dates, allowing children to start kindergarten at age 4 if they were born in the last third of the year, after Sept.
+Some states have later cut-off dates, and they allow children to start kindergarten at age 4 if they were born in the last third of the year, after Sept.
 1. If you moved to Georgia from one of these states, were a legal resident of that state for two years, and your child was enrolled in kindergarten there, you can enroll your child in Georgia kindergarten as long as the child is 5 by Dec.
+31.

 The same goes for first grade.
 Transplants can enroll a child in first grade as long as he or she is 6 by Dec.
 31 and was in first grade in your previous state of residence.
 Schools are required to verify these ages before enrollment.

 In Georgia, public kindergarten is not mandatory, but it is available in every school district.
-If you want to enroll your child in kindergarten, check the school's website or call the school to find out about registration dates and get the calendar for the year.
+If you want to enroll your child in kindergarten, check your school's website or call the school to find out about registration dates and get the calendar for the year.
 All children ages 6 to 16 must be enrolled in a public or private school or a home study program by law in Georgia.